Looterro/Network-CS50/README.md

 ## Other branches:

 - The project is mostly written in javascript as a single page app.
-- The project also contains branches with code written predominantly in Python and React to test other approaches to the problem.
+- The project also contains branches with parts of the code written predominantly in Python and React to test other approaches to the problem.